BSc 2nd Year Microbiology Infection and Disease Notes Study Material

 Infectious disease X host resistance = f(microbial virulence X dose)

-The relationship between a pathogen and its host is dynamic, and varies depending upon the microbe and the physiological state of host and pathogen.
-We shall consider such factors that determine whether disease can occur with a focus on the parasite.(Infection and Disease Notes Study Material)
+The relationship between a pathogen and its host is dynamic and varies depending on the microbe and the physiological state of the host and pathogen.
+We shall consider such factors that determine whether the disease can occur with a focus on the parasite.

 1. Portal of entry.
 The avenue or portal of entry refers to the site at which the parasite enters the host.
 It varies for different parasites.
-These are wound for tetanus, intestines for dysentry bacilli, lung tissue for pneumococci.
-Some have multiple portals of entry as the tubercle bacillus, which may enter by respiratory droplets, contaminated food or milk or skin wounds.
+These are wound for tetanus, intestines for dysentry bacilli, and lung tissue for pneumococci.
+Some have multiple portals of entry as the tubercle bacillus, which may enter by respiratory droplets, contaminated food or milk, or skin wounds.

 2. Inoculum dose.
 It refers to the number of parasites that must be taken into the body in order for a disease to be established.
-For example, injection of one billion typhoid bacilli in contaminated water will perhaps lead to disease.
-Cholera bacilli number may be even more, as most them are susceptible to stomach acid.
+For example, the injection of one billion typhoid bacilli in contaminated water will perhaps lead to disease.
+Cholera bacilli number may be even more, as most of them are susceptible to stomach acid.

 3. Tissue penetration.
-Most information on this aspect is based on studies on histological preparations, tissue cultures and animals.
-Understanding of the penetration process of tissues is not complete.
+Most information on this aspect is based on studies on histological preparations, tissue cultures, and animals.
+Understanding the penetration process of tissues is not complete.
 Once penetration has occurred, the parasites compete with the host cells for nutrients and minerals.
 The ability of a parasite to penetrate tissues and cause structural damage is invasiveness.

 5. Toxins.
 They are microbial poisons that have a direct effect on the tissues, organs, and physiological processes of the host, rather than on its defense mechanisms.
 Toxins are produced during the growth of the parasite and have a pronounced effect on disease development.

 They cause discernible damage to human systems and in some cases even death.
-In the past, toxins produced by microbes were classified as exotoxins if they were heat-labile proteins secreted by the cell and as endotoxins if they comprised a heat- stable part of the microbial cell.
+In the past, toxins produced by microbes were classified as exotoxins if they were heat-labile proteins secreted by the cell and as endotoxins if they comprised a heat-stable part of the microbial cell.
 However, we now know that some exotoxins are not released until the cell is disrupted and that substances classified as endotoxins are sometimes released from the cell without lysis.
-Therefore, a better classification system for toxins is the one based on biochemical nature of the toxin, whereby exotoxins are equated with protein toxins and endotoxins with lipopoly. saccharide (LPS) toxins.
+Therefore, a better classification system for toxins is one based on the biochemical nature of the toxin, whereby exotoxins are equated with protein toxins and endotoxins with lipo poly. saccharide (LPS) toxins.

 [I] Protein toxins (Exotoxins)

 In contrast to LPS toxins, the effects of protein toxins are specific to the microbe producing the toxin, and these toxins cause distinct clinical symptoms.
 Whereas LPS toxins are produced exclusively by Gram-negative bacteria, protein toxins are produced by both Gram-negative and Gram-positive bacteria.
 Most of these toxins are composed of a receptor protein component that attaches to a target cell and a toxic component that enters the cell and disrupts normal cell activity.
 They are more readily inactivated by heat than LPS toxins.
-They can be normally inactivated by exposure to boiling water for 30 minutes, whereas LPS toxins can withstand autoclaving.
-Some enterotoxins, however, are peptides that are relatively heat stable.
-(Microbiology Infection and Disease Notes)

 Typically, protein toxins are excreted into the surrounding medium.
-For instance, Clostridium botulinum, causing botulism, secretes a potent protein toxin in the canned foods.
+For instance, Clostridium botulinum, causing botulism, secretes a potent protein toxin in canned foods.
 Protein toxins are generally more potent than LPS toxins, and far smaller amounts are needed to produce serious symptoms.
 For instance, about 30g of diphtheria toxin (a protein toxin) can kill 10 million people and 1g of botulinum toxin can kill over 225 million people.
 Protein toxins are named on the basis of the disease they produce or according to the symptoms they cause.
-Thus neurotoxins affect nervous system, enterotoxins cause inflammation of gastrointestinal tract tissues and cytotoxins interfere with cellular functions.

 The neurotoxin tetanospasmin, produced by Clostridium tetani, causing tetanus, interferes with the peripheral nerves of the spinal cord.
-The toxin inhibits the ability of these nerve cells to transmit signals to the muscle cells properly, causing the spastic paralysis.
-As done by neurotoxin of botulism this toxin also paralyses the motor neurons.(Infection and Disease Notes Study Material)
+The toxin inhibits the ability of these nerve cells to transmit signals to the muscle cells properly, causing spastic paralysis.
+As done by the neurotoxin of botulism this toxin also paralyzes the motor neurons.
+(Infection and Disease Notes Study Material)

-The neurotoxin of Shigella dysenteriae, (Shiga toxin), interferes with the circulatory vessels supplying blood to central nervous system rather than affecting nerve cells directly.(Microbiology Infection and Disease Notes)
+The neurotoxin of Shigella dysenteriae, (Shiga toxin), interferes with the circulatory vessels supplying blood to the central nervous system rather than affecting nerve cells directly.
+(BSc 2nd Year Microbiology Infection and Disease Notes Study Material)

 3. Cytotoxins.
 They kill cells by enzymatic attack or by blocking essential cell metabolism.
-They include the proteins that cause lysis of blood cells and those which interfere with protein synthesis.
-For example, diphtheria toxin of Corynebacterium diphtheriae inhibits protein synthesis in mammalian cells.
+They include the proteins that cause the lysis of blood cells and those which interfere with protein synthesis.
+For example, the diphtheria toxin of Corynebacterium diphtheriae inhibits protein synthesis in mammalian cells.
 It affects cardiac and renal tissues.
-This toxin blocks transferase reactions during translation of mRNA.
-This is interesting to know that only phage-infected cells (lysogenised cells) of the bacterium produce toxin (the phage converts nonpathogenic cells to pathogenic).
-The protein toxin is coded for by the phage genome.(Microbiology Infection and Disease Notes Study Material)
+This toxin blocks transferase reactions during the translation of mRNA.
+This is interesting to know that only phage-infected cells (lysogenised cells) of the bacterium produce toxins (the phage converts nonpathogenic cells to pathogenic).
+The protein toxin is coded for by the phage genome.

 [II] Lipopolysaccharide toxins (Endotoxins)

 The name given to these toxins is equated with the LPS component of the Gram-negative eubacterial cell wall.
 Although all Gram-negative eubacteria have LPS in their cell walls, LPS is not toxic unless it is released from the outer layer of the cell.
 When these bacteria die, their cell walls disintegrate and release the toxin.
-Some Gram-negative bacteria produce LPS while growing and their LPS may have toxic effect on host.
+Some Gram-negative bacteria produce LPS while growing and their LPS may have a toxic effect on the host.
 Toxicity is associated with the lipid portion of the LPS molecule, termed lipid A (composed of fatty acids, such as B-hydroxy myristic).
 This same structure is found in all eubacterial Gram-negative LPS.
-The physiological effects of LPS toxins include fever, circulatory changes, and other general symptoms like weakness and nonlocalised aches.
-The effects of LPS toxins are generally the same for all species of Gram-negative bacteria beacause of the common nature of lipid A. Thus there is no specific characteristic symptoms associated with the endotoxin of a particular species of bacterium.
-Species Of Salmonella and Shigella, besides LPS toxins, also produce protein toxins (exotoxins) and these are exotoxins that are largely responsibble for their pathogenicity.
-Shigella produces protein (neurotoxins).

 The Human Circulatory System

 The circulatory system of humans occupies a central place in disease development processes.
-This system serves as the principle vehicle for the dissemination of parasites and their toxins.
+This system serves as the principal vehicle for the dissemination of parasites and their toxins.
 It is also the circulation within which many important factors in the host defense system operate.
 These two aspects add to the importance of a basic understanding of the circulatory system and its capabilities.
 An outline of this system should also serve as a bridge between the disease process discussed in this chapter and the resistance process to be considered in the next.
 The emphasis will be on the blood and its components.

 Blood components

 There are three major components of the blood: (i) the fluid, (ii) the clotting agents, and (iii) the cells.
-The fluid portion, called serum, is an aqueous solution of minerals, salts, proteins and other organic substances.
+The fluid portion, called serum, is an aqueous solution of minerals, salts, proteins, and other organic substances.
 When clotting agents such as fibrinogen and prothrombin are present, the fluid is referred to as plasma.
 The pH of arterial blood is about 7.35 to 7.45.

-Three types of cells circulate in the blood: (i) the red blood cells or erythrocytes; (ii) the white blood cells, or leukocytes: and (iii) the platelets or thrombocytes.
-The erythrocytes arise in the bone marrow and carry oxygen to the tissues loosely bound to the red pigment hemoglobin.
 A normal adult has about 5 million erythrocytes per cubic millimeter (mm) of blood.
-After circulating for about 120 days, the erythrocytes disintegrate in spleen, liver and bone marrow.
+After circulating for about 120 days, the erythrocytes disintegrate in the spleen, liver, and bone marrow.
 The hemoglobin is then converted to bilirubin, a pigment that gives bile a deep yellow colour.
-Normally bilirubin is carried to liver for degradation in a protein bound form.
-However, if the liver is damaged, or if too many erythrocytes disintegrate, excess, bilirubin may enter the blood stream.
+Normally bilirubin is carried to the liver for degradation in a protein-bound form.
+However, if the liver is damaged, or if too many erythrocytes disintegrate, excess, bilirubin may enter the bloodstream.
 This condition is called jaundice.

 White blood cells or leukocytes have no pigment in their cytoplasm, and when unstained are gray-coloured.
-These are also produced in bone marrow.
-Their numbers is about 5-9 thousand per mm3 of blood and have different life spans depending on the type of cell.
-Different types of leukocyte of blood are shown in Figure.(Infection and Disease Notes Study Material)
+These are also produced in the bone marrow.
+Their numbers are about 5-9 thousand per mm3 of blood and have different life spans depending on the type of cell.
+Different types of leukocytes in the blood are shown in Figure.

-One type of leukocytes has a multilobed nucleus and thus referred to as polymorphonuclear cell or PMN.
-In its cytoplasm it has many lysosomes that contain digestive enzymes.
-Depending upon how these granules stain, the cell is called a neutrophil, eosinophil or basophil.
+One type of leukocyte has a multilobed nucleus and is thus referred to as a polymorphonuclear cell or PMN.
+In its cytoplasm, it has many lysosomes that contain digestive enzymes.
+Depending upon how these granules stain, the cell is called a neutrophil, eosinophil, or basophil.
 The neutrophil stains with neutral dyes and functions chiefly as a phagocyte.
-They pass out of the circulation through pores in the vessels and squeeze into narrow passage-ways among the cells to engulf particles.(Infection and Disease Notes Study Material)
+They pass out of the circulation through pores in the vessels and squeeze into narrow passageways among the cells to engulf particles.

-About 55 to 60 per cent of the leukocytes are neutrophils.
+About 55 to 60 percent of the leukocytes are neutrophils.
 Basophils are those leukocytes whose granules stain with basic dyes.
 Their number is about 50 to 90 per mm of blood and represents about 1% of the total leukocytes.
 They function in allergic reactions, releasing histamine.
-Eosinophils are the third type of leukocytes, representing about two per cent of the total number.
+Eosinophils are the third type of leukocytes, representing about two percent of the total number.
 They have red cytoplasmic granules with an acidic dye as eosin.
-They are said to neutralise the active chemicals in basophil granules.(Infection Disease Notes Study Material)
+They are said to neutralize the active chemicals in basophil granules.

-Blood platelets (thrombocytes), the third type of cells in circulatory system are small bodies originating from cells in the bone marrow.
+Blood platelets (thrombocytes), the third type of cells in the circulatory system are small bodies originating from cells in the bone marrow.
 They have no nucleus and function chiefly in the blood clotting mechanism.

 Lymphatic system

 The fluid that surrounds the tissue cells and fills the intercellular spaces is called tissue fluid, or lymph.
 Lymph is similar to serum except that it has fewer proteins.
 Lymph bathes the body cells, supplying oxygen and nutrients while collecting wastes.
 It is pumped along in tiny vessels by the contractions of skeletal muscle cells.
-Eventually the tiny lymph vessels unite to form large vessels that constitute a lymphatic system.
+Eventually, the tiny lymph vessels unite to form large vessels that constitute a lymphatic system.
 The system empties into a large vein just before the heart.
 This system is thus interrelated with the circulatory system in man.

-BSc Microbiology Infection and Disease Notes Study Material
+Microbiology Infection and Disease notes Study Material

 BSc 2nd Year Sample Model Practice Mock Test Question Answer Papers